Protective orders are legal decrees, issued by a judge or magistrate, that protect the health and safety of victims.

 - Death Threats and Similar Actions

-Ultimately, protective orders in Virginia are effective tools that protect the health and safety of you and your family.
+Ultimately, protective orders are effective tools that protect the health and safety of you and your family.

 Family Abuse Cases

 Protective orders are most common in instances of family abuse.
 Family abuse occurs when the respondent commits:

 “Any act involving violence, force, or threat that results in bodily injury or places one in reasonable apprehension of death, sexual assault, or bodily injury and that is committed by the respondent against the petitioners, the petitioner’s family, or other household members.”Virginia Code § 16.1-228

 Family abuse can also include sexual abuse, physical injury, stalking, forceful detention, and other criminal activity.

 Family abuse cases only apply to victims in the respondent’s family or household.